angel-mora/web-static-lephucr/content/chatgpt_history/learn-web-design-aesthetics.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Give me good resources to learn good taste web design.
+  I don’t want to learn how to use html/css/js.
+I want to learn color theory, UI/UX, fonts curating, and more designer-like stuff."
 draft: false
 ---

 # Learn Web Design Aesthetics

-## ✅ TODOs

-## 📌 Summary
-Give me good resources to learn good taste web design.
-I don’t want to learn how to use html/css/js.
-I want to learn color theory, UI/UX, fonts curating, and more designer-like stuff.

 ## 🧠 Full Chat

+🙋 **You:**

 Give me good resources to learn good taste web design.
 I don’t want to learn how to use html/css/js.
 I want to learn color theory, UI/UX, fonts curating, and more designer-like stuff.

+---

+🤖 **Assistant:**

 Sure, here are some great resources for learning more about web design principles and aesthetics: